-Any personal items abandoned after the student moves out will be disposed of after 10 business days or by the close of each semester.
+Any personal items abandoned after the student moves out will be disposed of after 10 business days or by the close of each semester, whichever occurs first.

-Alcoholic containers and items used for consumption are not permitted in the residence halls and this included items used as decoration.
+Alcoholic containers and items used for consumption are not permitted in the residence halls and this included items used as decoration or displayed.
 Items in violation will be confiscated by hall staff and disposed of unless the student makes arrangements to collect the items and remove them from the hall within 72 hours.

 Appliances used in the residence halls must be UL listed.
 No cooking is permitted in a resident's room with the exception of approved microwave ovens (cannot exceed 1 cubic foot and 1000 watts) and coffee pots.
-All other cooking appliances must be used in the kitchens (George Foreman grills, hot plates, toasters, toaster ovens, etc.).
-Halogen lamps, sun lamps, dehumidifies, space heaters and gas appliances are not permitted for safety reasons.
+All other cooking appliances must be used in the kitchens (George Foreman grills, hot plates, toasters, toaster ovens, etc).
+Halogen lamps, sun lamps, lava lamps, space heaters and gas appliances are not permitted for safety reasons.
 Irons should not be left unattended.
 Ironing boards need to be used for all ironing.
 Ironing on mattresses, carpet or university furniture may result in a charge for damage.
 Dehumidifiers are permitted if they have an auto-off feature.

 Bicycle racks are located around the residence halls.
 You may choose to store your bicycle in your room as long as it does not interfere with entrance or exit to your room and does not inconvenience your roommate.
 Care should be taken to not cause damage when entering or exiting the residence hall with a bicycle.
-Bicycles may not be stored in hallways, stairwells, kitchens or any other common area.
+Bicycles may not be stored in hallways, stairwells, kitchens, or any other common area.
 Gas powered vehicles cannot be stored in the residence halls.
 See the University's bicycle policy for more details.

 There is a public bulletin board in the lobby of each residence hall, which can be used for posting information.
 Non-hall related information needs to be approved by the hall director.
 Staff members use other bulletin boards throughout the hall for programming and informational purposes.

 Cancellation of the Housing Agreement

-A contract termination fee of $750, any applicable housing fees, and forfeiture of the housing deposit will be assessed to residents who officially withdraw from the residence hall at any time during the academic year and subsequently continues full time enrollment.
+A contract termination fee of $750, any applicable housing fees, and forfeiture of the housing deposit will be assessed to residents who officially withdraw from the residence hall and continues full-time enrollment at any time during the academic year.

 Items should not be hung from or attached to ceilings.
 Ceiling tiles should not be tampered with or moved for any reason including running cables or data cords, hanging objects or decorations, or storing items.